 When Medicaid in Texas Will Pay for a Nursing Home, Assisted Living, or Home Health Care

 In Texas, long-term care is expensive, whether in a nursing home, assisted living facility, or home health care.
-Medicare coverage for long-term care is very limited, private health insurance policies generally do not cover long-term care, and few people have purchased private long-term care insurance policies.
+Medicare coverage for long-term care is very limited, private health insurance policies generally don't cover long-term care, and few people have purchased private long-term care insurance policies.
 For Texans needing long-term care, Medicaid is the most common source of funding.

-Medicaid (along with its related Children's Health Insurance Plan, or CHIP) is funded by both federal and state resources, and it provides health coverage to over four million Texans.
 There are many different ways to become eligible for Medicaid in Texas, and Texas has specific eligibility rules for long-term care services like nursing homes, assisted living facilities, and home health care services.

 Medicaid for Texans in Nursing Homes

 If you already qualify for Texas Medicaid, then your Medicaid coverage includes nursing home care if you need it.
 Groups of people who can automatically qualify for Medicaid include SSI recipients, participants in the TANF (Texas' Temporary Assistance to Needy Families) program, and children in its foster care system.
-In addition, people who are 65 or older, disabled, or blind can qualify for Medicaid if they also meet income and resource limits.

 Income Limits for Long-Term Care Through Texas Medicaid